 CUR achieves its vision through efforts of its membership as organized in a divisional structure that includes arts and humanities, biology, chemistry, education, engineering, geosciences, health sciences, mathematics and computer science, physics and astronomy, psychology, social sciences, an at-large division that serves administrators and other disciplines, and a division for directors of undergraduate research programs.

 Definition of Undergraduate Research: An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.

-The Council on Undergraduate Research, founded in 1978, is a national organization of individual and institutional members representing over 900 colleges and universities.
+The Council on Undergraduate Research, founded in 1978, is a national organization of individual and institutional members representing more than 900 colleges and universities.

 Governance, Membership, Program, and Sources of Support

 The Council on Undergraduate Research is a national 501(c) (3) not-for-profit educational organization.
-CUR is governed by a Council, which is elected by the members of each of our seven disciplinary divisions, one at-large division, and one division for undergraduate research program directors.
-The Council elects an Executive Committee, which in turn chooses a National Executive Officer, who manages the national office.
+CUR is governed by a Council, which is elected by the members of each of 11 disciplinary divisions, one at-large division, and one division for undergraduate research program directors.
+The Council elects an Executive Board, which in turn chooses an Executive Officer, who manages the national office.
 CUR is a grassroots organization whose principal support comes from its dues-paying individual and institutional members.
-Together, they represent over 900 colleges and universities.
-Most of our members are private and public liberal arts colleges and comprehensive universities, although our membership does include faculty and administrators from research universities with a strong emphasis on undergraduate education.
-CUR accepts grants, contracts, and contributions.
-CUR hosts an undergraduate research poster session on Capitol Hill, produces a Quarterly journal, and provides special Institutes on undergraduate research and faculty development as well as a bi-annual national conference.
+Together, these members represent over 900 colleges and universities.
+Most of our institutional members are private and public liberal arts colleges and comprehensive universities, with a growing number of research-intensive, community college, secondary school, and affiliate member institutions.
+CUR hosts the annual National Conference on Undergraduate Research (NCUR) for students, holds an undergraduate research poster session on Capitol Hill (U.S.), produces a quarterly journal and targeted publications, and provides a number of professional development institutes and conferences for faculty and administrators.